Lucy Van Pelt: Psychiatric booth

 Lucy operates a psychiatric booth, parodying the lemonade stand operated by many young children in the United States.
-Here, she offers advice and psychoanalysis for five cents, most often to an anxious or depressed Charlie Brown.
-The "advice" is sometimes worthless.
+Here, she offers advice and psychoanalysis for five cents, most often to an anxious or depressed Charlie Brown; however, the "advice" is usually worthless.
 Her advice ranges from street smart popular psychology to hilarious obvious truths to insightful investigation.
 One example is when, while treating Snoopy, Lucy asks him how he related, during his childhood, to the other (if you allow the expression) "dogs" in his family.
 Needless to say, Snoopy was quick to disallow the expression.
 Another is when she asks him to give her his paw and recite to himself: "I am loved.
 I am needed.
 I am important."
 Snoopy reacts by thinking "I am blushing!"

-A sign on the front of the booth declares that "The Doctor is" in or out, depending on which side of the "In/Out" placard is displayed.
+A sign on the front of the booth declares that "The Doctor is" in or out, depending on which side of the "In/out" placard is displayed.
 In A Charlie Brown Christmas, Lucy reverses the placard from displaying its "Out" side to reveal the words "Real In".

 Baseball

 On Charlie Brown's baseball team Lucy plays right field (or occasionally center field), and is characterized as a bad player, who, when temporarily kicked off the team, turns to heckling the games.
 Lucy has a knack for coming up with a nonsensical excuse for every fly ball she misses, such as "The moons of Saturn got in my eyes" or "I think there were toxic substances coming from my glove, and they made me dizzy."
-Other times, she finds an excuse to have one-sided conversations with Charlie Brown at the pitcher's mound, often over some trivial thing she noticed, which usually result in Charlie Brown blowing his top and yelling at her to "Get back in right field where you belong!"
+Other times, she finds an excuse to have one-sided conversations with Charlie Brown at the pitcher's mound, often over something trivial, which usually result in Charlie Brown blowing his top and yelling at her to "Get back in right field where you belong!"